pierg/fact-fortress-dapp/README.md

 ### 3b (optional) | Get the public key *(On-Chain)*

-*Using this endpoint, anyone (including the verifiers) can get the public keys of hospitals.*
+*Using this endpoint, anyone (including the verifiers) can get the public keys of data providers.*

 ```
 GET http://localhost:3000/publickey